Victor Vescovo: Military service

+Investment career

+Vescovo co-founded and was managing partner of private equity company Insight Equity Holdings from 2000 to 2023.
+He subsequently founded and is currently CEO of Caladan Capital, a venture capital firm focused on aerospace, defense, and life sciences investing.

 Five Deeps Expedition

 In 2018, Vescovo launched the Five Deeps Expedition, whose objective was to dive to the deepest location in all five of the world's oceans by the end of September 2019.
 This expedition was filmed in the documentary television series Expedition Deep Ocean.
 This objective was achieved one month ahead of schedule, and the expedition's team carried out biological samplings and depth confirmations at each location.
 Besides the deepest points of the five world oceans, the expedition also made dives in the Horizon Deep and the Sirena Deep, and mapped the Diamantina fracture zone.